blockwatch-cc/knoxdb/README.md

 Blockwatch KnoxDB is a columnar database for fast and efficient blockchain analytics.
 KnoxDB is stable and ready to use, but has a few limitations which will be addressed in future versions.

+>> KnoxDB is fully functional but still an early prototype.
+Interfaces and concepts may change in future versions.

 ## Concepts

 KnoxDB is an in-process hybrid transactional and analytics database for building blockchain indexes and derived datasets written in Go.
 It provides high-level APIs for working with relational data models, key-value data and time-series.
 Internal data structures and algorithms are designed for maximum speed, storage efficiency and flexibility.